hwikgren/PNANetwork/DocumentNameExtraction/src/readme.md

-#### The source files for extracting the document names from the PNA text files
+### The scripts for extracting the document names from the PNA text files
 * PNATextExtractor.java
-* MyWriter.jave
+* MyWriter.java
-  * used for writing the various lists
+  * used by PNATextExtractor.java for writing various lists